 Congratulations on your acceptance to USD and for choosing to learn more about Psychological Sciences!
 I created a list below of important links to meet your academic, psychosocial, and spiritual needs to support you while you are here with us for the next few years.
 If you are wondering about the best place to start, I would suggest the links below on USD’s mission and core values.
 Then be sure to read about the incredible value of the liberal arts degree that you are working towards at USD.
 Then go ahead and move on to the general degree requirement links.
 Before choosing your major, I highly suggest spending thoughtful time examining the most recent Course Catalog.
 Look for the majors, minors, and/or programs that truly interest you.
 No matter what major you choose, your liberal arts degree will prepare you to be successful for any career that you want to pursue after graduation.
 If you chose Psychology or Behavioral Neuroscience as your major (or Psychology as your minor), please review our Department’s Advising links and then complete the Advising tutorial before meeting with an advisor.
+The Chair of Psychological Sciences is Dr. Michael Ichiyama.
 We are so excited to have you at USD.
-Welcome and I look forward to meeting you soon.
+Welcome to USD!

 All the best,

 Advising Links for All Students

 What is the University Mission?
 What are the Core Values?